Orson Spencer: Contributions to theology

 Spencer's writings were an influential force in the formation of 19th-century Latter-day Saint theology.
 His statements about God the Father having a distinct place of dwelling but spreading forth his presence through the Holy Ghost were among the leading exposisitons of this Latter-day Saint view in the 1840s.

 Family

 Spencer's first wife was Catherine Curtis (1811-1846).
 They had eight children.
-He married Eliza Ann Dibble as a plural wife in January of 1846 in Nauvoo.
-Catherine died in March of 1846 while crossing Iowa.
-While presiding over the British Mission, Spencer married Martha Knight.
+In January 1846, he married Eliza Ann Dibble (born August 16, 1829) in Nauvoo as a plural wife.
+Eliza was 16 years old when Orson married her.
+Catherine died in March 1846 while crossing Iowa.
+While presiding over the British Mission, Spencer married Martha Knight (born May 18, 1826).
 He later also married Margaret Miller, Jane T. Davis and Mary Hill as plural wives.

 In 1855, shortly after his death, Spencer's daughter Catherine Curtis Spencer (named after her mother) married Brigham Young, Jr.

 Spencer was the father of Aurelia Spencer Rogers, who in 1878 founded the Primary Association, the official organization of the LDS Church for children.